roncterry/lab_env_tools/README.md

 This script can be used to backup the current state of a currently installed individual virtual machine.

-The VM you are backing up must be in your current wokring directory.
+The VM you are backing up must be in your current working directory.

 **Usage**: